dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/79-July-2023/faster-run.md

 Our enhanced scheduler offers more durability and empowers users to run jobs effortlessly.

 This means Enterprise, multi-tenant accounts can now enjoy the advantages of unlimited job concurrency.
 Previously limited to a fixed number of run slots, Enterprise accounts now have the freedom to operate without constraints.
 Single-tenant support will be coming soon.
-Team plan customers will continue to have only 2 run slots.

 Something to note, each running job occupies a run slot for its duration, and if all slots are occupied, jobs will queue accordingly.

 For more feature details, refer to the [dbt Cloud pricing page](https://www.getdbt.com/pricing/).

-Note, newly created Team accounts after July 2023 benefit from unlimited job concurrency:
+Note, Team accounts created after July 2023 benefit from unlimited job concurrency:
-- Existing Team plans &mdash; Existing Team plan accounts will continue to operate with their original fixed number of run slots.
+- Legacy Team accounts have a fixed number of run slots.
 - Project limitations &mdash; Both Team and Developer plans are limited to one project each.
 For larger-scale needs, our [Enterprise plan](https://www.getdbt.com/pricing/) offers features such as audit logging, unlimited job concurrency and projects, and more.